 We go in depth about meditating with headphones, the surprising benefits and the best ones to buy, read it by clicking here > Meditating with Headphones (What to Know + The Best 3 You Just Have Try)

 Curious about our #1 Pick For Best Noise Cancelling Headphones?
 They are available on Amazon and you can check the price by clicking here > Check Price On Amazon.

 Meditating should be something that gives you inner peace, not something that stresses you out.
 Allow yourself to just be ok with having thoughts.
 With having a busy mind or being uncomfortable during your practice.

 Observe and accept where you are from movement to moment.
 You aren’t a good or bad meditator you just “are”.
-And when in doubt on what to focus on when meditating always come back to your breath.
+And when in doubt on what to focus on when meditating you can always come back to your breath, and a little simple mindful breathing.
 Namaste!

 Save this list of what to focus on when meditating on PinterestSome recommended products may use affiliate links.
 In particular as an Amazon Associate I earn from qualifying purchases.
 This will not cost you anything or increase prices.
 This does not affect our reviews, which are as impartial as possible.